At the end of 2013, I quit my job. The job I’ve been at for nine years and two weeks, exactly.

 “But handstands are another story.
 I’ve struggled with that pose for most of the time I’ve been practicing yoga,” she says.
 “The arms tell the story of your own strength — how strong you feel, how much you’re able to hold, how much you’re comfortable holding and being held.
 And I didn’t trust mine for the longest time.
 So, trying to go up into handstand when I was so scared of depending on my arms made me weep.
 Routinely.
 Very embarrassing.”

 So, every Monday since the beginning of 2012, we began building Courtney’s strength during a staff kettlebell class.
 I taught her how to deadlift, squat, row, clean, snatch.
 And…I taught her to press.
 She started with a cute little baby ‘bell, but quickly advanced.
 She became braver when selecting weight, and she did more consecutive reps.

 “After multiple years of struggle, just a couple months into strength training I started being able to kick up into handstand easily.
 I began trusting that my arms weren’t going to drop me, even in my new orientation — because they were obviously so much stronger,” she says.
 “The rewards of overcoming a barrier like that are pretty hard to explain.
 They are embarrassingly huge.”

 A funny thing tends to happen when you build physical strength: Your expanded capacity carries over into every facet of your life, and you discover you’re willing to take more chances and shoulder more responsibility outside the gym.
 In fact, you want to.
 You can’t help yourself.

 Even more magic occurs when you turn that strength on its head (or yours, if you will).
 Inversions teach you to be calm and confident, even when your world is upside down.

-Here’s to embracing a whole new view this year!
+Here’s to embracing a whole new view!